-Hartford Seminary will reasonably accommodate students with mental health concerns or challenges.
+Hartford International University will reasonably accommodate students with mental health concerns or challenges.
 Reasonable accommodations will be designed to enable the student to remain in school, meet academic standards, and maintain normal social relationships.
-A list of mental health service providers is available in the Student Services Office.
+If you need help finding a mental health service provider, reach out to Student Services.

 All services are provided on a voluntary basis and it remains the student's decision whether or not to seek services.
-In some circumstances, and as the law permits, Hartford Seminary may seek involuntary treatment of the student.
+In some circumstances, and as the law permits, Hartford International University may seek involuntary treatment of the student.

 Counseling and mental health services are confidential.
 Student Services will not share information about a student with faculty, staff, administrators, or others unless the student consents, except as required or permitted by law.
 As permitted by law, Student Support may disclose information about a student to the extent needed to protect the student or others from a serious and imminent threat to safety, for example, by making disclosures to crisis intervention or emergency personnel.
 In some situations, students may take voluntary leaves of absence for documented mental health reasons.
-In the circumstance that a student cannot safely remain at Hartford Seminary or meet academic standards even with accommodations and other supports, Hartford Seminary may require the student to take a leave of absence.
+In the circumstance that a student cannot safely remain at Hartford International University or meet academic standards even with accommodations and other supports, Hartford International University may require the student to take a leave of absence.
 The Administration may recommend an involuntary leave for safety reasons if it finds, after an individualized evaluation of the available information, that there is a significant risk that the student will harm him/herself or another or damage property, and that the risk cannot be eliminated or reduced to an acceptable level through accommodations.

-A student on leave, whether voluntary or involuntary, may request at any time to return to Hartford Seminary as a student.
-Hartford Seminary may require the student to provide documentation from a mental health professional that the student is fit to return to the academic environment.
-When indicated, Hartford Seminary may seek a second opinion.
+A student on leave, whether voluntary or involuntary, may request at any time to return to Hartford International University as a student.
+Hartford International University may require the student to provide documentation from a mental health professional that the student is fit to return to the academic environment.
+When indicated, Hartford International University may seek a second opinion.

-In the circumstance that a student does not meet the standard for imposition of involuntary leave but cannot safely remain in Hartford Seminary housing even with accommodations; Hartford Seminary may require the student to live in housing other than Hartford Seminary housing while enrolled.
+In the circumstance that a student does not meet the standard for imposition of involuntary leave but cannot safely remain in Hartford International University housing even with accommodations; Hartford International University may require the student to live in housing other than Hartford International University housing while enrolled.